EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/electrical-gremlins-and-a-blown-clutch/index.md

 The leak was so bad that the car lost 1/2 quart of oil in under a week.
 The oil was even dripping on the exhaust causing it to smoke and burn off on the catalytic converter.

 Not wanting to fail tech inspection for an autocross event that was the very next day (I didn't realize the severity of the oil leak until the night before) I stayed up till 1AM pulling the oil pan.
-Nothing went smooth during the tear down (probably from being so tired) and even included me getting drenched with transmission fluid while laying underneath it when I removed the half shaft from the transmission becaused I forgot to drain the transmission fluid first.
+Nothing went smooth during the tear down (probably from being so tired) and even included me getting drenched with transmission fluid while laying underneath it when I removed the half shaft from the transmission because I forgot to drain the transmission fluid first.

 In the morning I shot out to the parts store and picked up a replacement gasket.
 I was even able to reassembly everything before starting work.